Solar neutrino physics: Prospects of solar neutrino experiments

 Upgraded from SNO, the SNO+ experiment replaces the heavy water in SNO with LAB-PPO LS (PPO concentration 2g/L).
 It recycles SNO's acrylic vessel, PMTs, support structure, light water system, and electronics and trigger system~\cite{SNO:2021xpa,SNOPLUS2016}.
 Although the primary scientific goal is to search for neutrino-less double beta decay, SNO+ can still continue its solar neutrino study.
 One of the most significant advantages that SNO+ inherits from SNO is the ultra-low cosmogenic background, which is almost negligible above 6~MeV for solar neutrino events---see previous discussions in Sec.~\ref{sub:cos-bkg} and Fig.~\ref{fig:sk-sno-angle}.

-Serving as a low-background solar neutrino detector, SNO+ can provide precision measurements of $^{8}$B neutrinos.
-It may also be sensitive to other low-energy (e.g., pep and CNO) solar neutrinos.
-Due to its deep overburden and large target volume, SNO+ may significantly contribute to observing CNO neutrinos.
+Serving as a low-background solar neutrino detector, SNO+ can provide precision measurements of solar neutrinos.
+According to the sensitivity study in Ref.~\cite{SNOPLUS2016}, with one year of data in the LS phase, the $^7$Be and $^8$B fluxes can be measured to 4\% and 8\%, respectively.
+Due to its low cosmogenic background and large target volume compared to Borexino, SNO+ may significantly contribute to observing CNO neutrinos.
 But it will rely on how well the radioactive background can be obtained and if the direction information can be extracted as what Borexino has achieved.
+Assuming a conservative uncertainty for separating the $^{210}$Bi background and CNO, the predicted uncertainty of the CNO flux measurement is 15\%~\cite{SNOPLUS2016}.
 It should be emphasized that even in the phase of neutrino-less double beta decay searches with Te loaded, SNO+ can still detect $^{8}$B neutrinos down to the endpoint of Te double beta decay, 2.53 MeV.
-Precision measurements of $^{8}$B neutrinos above this endpoint allows SNO+ to probe the upturn predicted by the MSW mechanism.
+Precision measurements of $^{8}$B neutrinos above this endpoint allows SNO+ to probe the up-turn predicted by the MSW mechanism.